 ei_rpc() returns the number of bytes in the result on success and -1 on failure. ei_rpc_from() returns the number of bytes, otherwise one of ERL_TICK, ERL_TIMEOUT, and ERL_ERROR.
-When failing, all three functions set erl_errno to one of the following:
+The functions ei_rpc_to() and ei_xrpc_to() returns 0 if successful, otherwise -1.
+When failing, all four functions set erl_errno to one of the following:

-'''

-EIO

-I/O error.

-ETIMEDOUT

-Time-out expired.
+EIO I/O error.
+ETIMEDOUT Time-out expired.
 EAGAIN

 Temporary error: Try again.

-'''